rails/weblog/_posts/2015-05-01-welcome-to-gsoc-15.markdown

 **Mentor**: [Genadi Samokovarov](https://github.com/gsamokovarov)

 Following up on the work of previous GSoC projects, Hiroyuki will be creating browser extensions for the Rails web console.
-Like the the Source Maps project, this one will give you a better live debugging experience using standard tools that everyone has available already.
+Like the Source Maps project, this one will give you a better live debugging experience using standard tools that everyone has available already.

 ## Test Failure Prediction